 In 1952 he was given a screen test and signed by Universal Pictures.
 As tall, dark and athletic (6'3", 190 lb.) in Hollywood nearly always fits the bill, the highly photogenic Williams began paying his dues in unbilled bits in such standard movies as Back at the Front (1952), All I Desire (1953), The Golden Blade (1953) and Take Me to Town (1953).
 When he did manage to receive billing, he was rather benignly used: Bonzo Goes to College (1952) (sequel to Ronald Reagan's cult classic Bedtime for Bonzo (1951)), The Mississippi Gambler (1953) with Tyrone Power and The Man from the Alamo (1953) with Glenn Ford.

-Further propelled by Disney with his captivating role in "Walt Disney's Wonderful World of Color: The Prince and the Pauper: The Pauper King (#8.21)" (1962), Guy was handed fully-bearded heroes to play in a couple of fantasy film adventuresj, portraying Damon in the costumer Damon and Pythias (1962) a/k/a "Damon and Pythias", and the title role in Captain Sindbad (1963), an MGM attraction.
-In 1964 he reunited with "Teen Werewolf" Michael Landon when he arrived on the "Bonanza" (1959) set to play cousin Will Cartwright for a few episodes.
+Further propelled by Disney with his captivating role in The Magical World of Disney: The Prince and the Pauper: The Pauper King (1962), Guy was handed fully-bearded heroes to play in a couple of fantasy film adventures, portraying Damon in the costumer Damon and Pythias (1962) a/k/a "Damon and Pythias", and the title role in Captain Sindbad (1963), an MGM attraction.
+In 1964 he reunited with "Teen Werewolf" Michael Landon when he arrived on the Bonanza (1959) set to play cousin Will Cartwright for a few episodes.

 When Guy first visited Argentina in 1973 he was quite taken by the signs of admiration and fascination the Argentines expressed for him and his signature character of "El Zorro."
 In turn Guy fell in love with the people and culture of Argentina.
 Eventually he retired, except for personal appearances, to Recoleta in the 1970s, an upscale neighborhood of Buenos Aires.
 He died there of a brain aneurysm at the age of 65 on May 7, 1989.
 Long married (since 1948) to Janice Cooper, he was survived by their two children.